johnmarquess/website/_posts/2020-05-23-first-post-with-R.md

         legend.text = element_text(size = 12)
     )
 ```
+Here is the graph produced with ggplot and a few modifications to the theme.

 ![plot of chunk typical_graph](/assets/img/r_figs/typical_graph-1.png)

-Here is a graph produced with ggplot and a few modifications to the theme.